One of the main goals of any online or physical business is to attract more customers and, therefore, more sales.

-That is, if we browse a company’s website and explore the menu and its links, we may not find any of its landing pages.
+That is, if you browse a company’s website and explore the menu and its links, you may not find any of its landing pages.

 Landing pages are usually built independently, although they are always linked to the company’s domain.

 They have a very specific purpose and focus on a specific product or service of the company.
-They are usually the next step that our audience takes after browsing the content we publish, where we present something related to our products or services.
+They are usually the next step that your audience takes after browsing the content you publish, where you present something related to your products or services.

-The purpose of a landing page can vary depending on what we want to achieve.
-It can be a purchase page, a form or a page to request a call or an appointment.
+The purpose of a landing page can vary depending on what you want to achieve.
+It can be a purchase page, a form, or a page to request a call or an appointment.

 Why is a landing page useful?

-Once you have built your website, worked on its design and designed a good content strategy, the next step is to convert your visitors into potential customers.
+Once you have built your website and worked on its design and in a good content strategy, the next step is to convert your visitors into potential customers.

 How?
 Thanks to a good landing page.